Akinoluwahvuogcvgfyiuj/GoAnimate-Reborn/README.md

 # Q&A

+Q. Whats the password for the project?

+A. projectgareborn

-Q. Does this have a heroku version.
+Q. Does this have a heroku version?

 A. No, not yet, do not host a heroku version without my permission.

-Q. What template was this used from.
+Q. What template was this used from?

 A. https://github.com/mrnick2005/GoAnimate-Legacy-Redesigned-Beta1.0-1